appvia/appviamaps/app-README.md

 ## Create & Configure Database
 The application retrieves map data from a postgres database.
 We must first configure the database for the application.
 Version 1 of this tutorial uses a pre-configured DB and does not walk thrugh the creation of the database.
 We are assuming that a PostgreSQL varient of database has been provisioned and the database URL made available externally to the application.

+For this tutorial I am using an Amazon RDS database, mainly because I can ustilse the free tier of database service.
+Once you have the database available you must configure the DB with the following scripts.
+The datbase connection string must be saved as DATABASE_URL and copied into the .Env file that you will creat later in this section.

 ### Database creation scripts
 The database creation scripts are defined in [scripts/database.sql](scripts/database.sql) From your sql editor execute the following command: